-First, let's be clear about one thing.
-If you simply have no floor coverings yet, just a sub-floor--then you will greatly benefit by painting first.
-You can paint with pure freedom--even spray paint--and spill wherever you want.
+If you simply have no floor coverings yet, just a subfloor, then you will greatly benefit by painting the walls and ceiling first.
+You can paint with pure freedom, even using a paint sprayer, and you can spill wherever you want.
 In this case, the decision is practically made for you already.

-Plus, the lack of baseboards and other floor trim means you can paint all the way down without any masking.
-In new-construction homes where no flooring has been laid yet, that's the way it works: walls are put up first, then the floor covering comes later.
+In addition, the lack of baseboards and other floor trim means you can paint all the way down without any masking.
+In new-construction homes where no flooring has been laid yet, this is the way it works: walls are put up first, then the floor covering comes later.

-- Paint on the Floor: The main and only reason why homeowners may want to paint the walls first is because they fear dripping or smearing paint on their newly finished floor.
+One reason why homeowners may want to paint the walls first is that they fear dripping or smearing paint on their newly finished floor.
 Floors are expensive, but walls are not.
 It can be difficult to clean paint off of a floor.
 Walls are not fun to patch up, but they are still easier to fix than flooring.

-Given a choice, I would choose floor, and my answer has nothing to do with mess or damage.
-It's about appearances.
-Floor finishing is permanent, or at least semi-permanent.
+Floor finishing is semi-permanent.
 Stained flooring retains its color for a long time, and it's difficult to sand it all out.
-The floor will have a certain look--gloss or semi-gloss, a certain hue--and the look of the walls should follow from there.
+The floor will have a certain look, whether glossy or semi-glossy, or a certain hue, and the look of the walls should follow from there.